 This post is a day late, however better late than never.

 The day started off at Wholly Burgers for some breakfast.
 I randomly found this place after a simple google search looking for breakfast in Austin.
 I arrived after a walk and asked them what is good for breakfast and decided on the French Toast.
-In what seemed to take a . . .
+In what . . .

 Day Zero of SXSW

 I went to SXSW last year and had a great time experiencing all that SXSW has to offer.
 When it came around to "what conferences would you like to go to?" time at work I said, "I would like to go back to SXSW!"
 From the twitter sphere sxsw might be old hat for some, but for me it is a chance to learn new things, talk to new . . .

 Recently I have been exploring and learning as much as I can regarding azure.
 So far I learned how to build a vm in the cloud, perform some load testing, and deploy a website via git.
 Next up on my list is to learn about Mobile Services.
 First thing I am going to learn is how to configured it and create a sample iOS project that stores and . . .

 Now that I have two VMs setup inside of azure it is time to install Octopus Deploy to begin my attempt at automated deployment.
 I am going to show the basic steps I went through to see if I can figure things out without reading my documentation (for now).

 License and download

 Recently I began doing some preliminary research on Octopus Deploy for automated deployment of our .net application.
 With the nature of deployment I thought it might be interesting to set up an environment with a few servers to see how this all works together.
 Because of this idea I don't feel like doing this myself, maybe I can leverage . . .